aws/aws-toolkit-azure-devops/Docs/awsshell.rst

 Display name*
 -------------

-    The default name of the task instance, which can be modified: |CLI|
+The default name of the task instance, which can be modified: AWS Shell Script

 AWS Credentials
 ---------------